nhrones/BuenoCache-JS/readme.md

  ![alt text](buenoCache.png)

-You can appreciate the performance of this persisted cache, by deleting the IndexedDB
-dataset while the app is running.
+You can appreciate the performance of this persisted cache, by deleting the IndexedDB dataset while the app is running.
 On the next mutation operation of buenoCache, the app will reconstruct the IndexedDB row.
 This is imperceptible to the UX, as this is mostly off-UI-thread.

 If you then again delete the IndexedDB row, and then _refresh the page_, you'll see a
 _creation_ message on restart.
-It will take < 250ms to create and persist
+It will take < 250ms to recreate and persist
 a _new_ set of (100,000 user objects, ~ 7.6 MB in IDB).

 ### With the app running: